badetitou/tlpc-sensor/README.md

 }
 ```

-The records `loop1` and `loop2` are successive loops of `10000` iterations and the record `main` wrap both loops.
+The records `loop1` and `loop2` are successive loops of `10000` iterations and the record `main` wraps both loops.
-Here, the consumption of `main` should be way more high than the two others, while the records of the loops should be similar.
+Here, the consumption of `main` should be way higher than the two others, while the records of the loops should be similar.

 You can play with the number of iterations of the loop to see the impact on the counters.